sheila-anne/sheila-anne/src/pages/writing-desk/2021-10-10-its-personal-understanding-anxiety.md

 If there is one thing that the pandemic has taught us, it’s that mental health needs to be as prioritized as physical health and that there is so much more that we can do for ourselves and as a collective to nurture our well-being.
 This includes seeing ourselves as whole people with complex emotions, and honoring where we are in our process.
 For me, the pandemic created heightened anxiety I hadn’t felt since childhood.

 As it turns out, I’m not alone here.
-Amy Cuddy and JillEllyn Riley came up with the term “[pandemic flux syndrome](https://www.washingtonpost.com/outlook/2021/08/11/pandemic-anxiety-psychology-delta/),” to encapsulate the mental health toll much of the world is facing during a time that is washed with uncertainty and emotional depletion.
+Amy Cuddy and Jill Ellyn Riley came up with the term “[pandemic flux syndrome](https://www.washingtonpost.com/outlook/2021/08/11/pandemic-anxiety-psychology-delta/),” to encapsulate the mental health toll much of the world is facing during a time that is washed with uncertainty and emotional depletion.

 Even as a coach that has worked with over a hundred clients on promoting well-being and finding alignment in their lives and careers, I’m still learning all the time.
 I’ve come to understand that living in this place of “not-knowing-always-learning” is key for helping professionals to serve their clients at a high level.

 While growing my own relationship with anxiety, I’ve been able to help my clients get to know theirs.
 Like me, many of my clients experience varying levels of anxiety, but have been told most of their lives to “keep going,” “stay positive,” “just relax,” or “chill out.”
 Statements like these undermine our lived experience and keep us from fully stepping into our best selves.
+I recently started a program to become a certified trauma-informed coach and I'm looking forward to the tools and understanding it will provide me with, so I can more powerfully help my clients.

-With that, I wanted to bust a handful of myths that I used to believe about anxiety.
+In this article, I am busting a handful of myths that I used to believe about anxiety.

 ## 5 Unfortunate Anxiety Myths I Used To Believe